-1. RMS will outperform nearby district schools with similar demographics on the subjects that have state-mandated assessments (ELA, Math, Science).
+1. RSFM will outperform nearby district schools with similar demographics on the subjects that have state-mandated assessments (ELA, Math, Science).
 Students will participate in all non-tested subjects (Social Studies, Visual Arts, Physical Education, and Life Skills).

 2. Students, including all subgroups, will receive feedback on their demonstration of Rocketship Core Values.

-School Action Method of Assessment Person(s) Responsible The RMS literacy model will have a heavy focus on phonics, fluency and vocabulary.
-As part of a Balanced Literacy approach, all students will participate in Guided Reading to ensure they receive instruction targeted at their skill level.
-Writing will be taught through a workshop model.
-Additional information can be found previously in Element A, as well as Appendices A-2, A-3 and A-4 of this charter.
-CAASPP assessment results NWEA MAP.
-Principal In addition to emphasizing basic skills and computational fluency, teachers will focus on developing students' number sense and algebraic reasoning abilities.
-Students will be challenged to reason and communicate mathematically.
-Additional information can be found previously in Element A, as well as Appendices A-5 and A-6 of this charter.
-CAASPP assessment results NWEA MAP.
-Principal Social Studies and Science instruction will be embedded in Literacy and/or math instruction through the use of thematically integrated, standards-based Understanding by Design (UbD) units.
-Additional information can be found previously in Element A. CAASPP assessment results Teacher created assessments.
-Principal Arts will be integrated into the Humanities block, and or Enrichment courses.
-Additional information can be found previously in Element A. Course schedules.
-Principal All students will have an opportunity to learn about different methods of exercise including team and individual sports.
-Course schedules.
-5 th Grade Physical Fitness Results.
+School Action Method of Assessment Person(s) Responsible

+The RSFM literacy model will CAASPP assessment results Principal

+have a heavy focus on phonics, NWEA MAP.
+1 imeipai

+fluency and vocabulary.
+As part 11 11 L/1 191/11 .

+of a Balanced Literacy approach,

+all students will participate in

+Guided Reading to ensure they

+receive instruction targeted at their

+skill level.
+Writing will be taught

+through a workshop model.

+Additional information can be

+found previously in Element A, as

+well as Appendices A-2, A-3 and

+A-4 of this charter. !

+In addition to emphasizing basic CAASPP assessment results Principal

+skills and computational fluency, NWEA MAP.
+1 morpui

+teachers will focus on developing 11,11,221,111,121,

+students' number sense and

+algebraic reasoning abilities.

+Students will be challenged to

+reason and communicate

+mathematically.
+Additional

+information can be found

+previously in Element A, as well

+as Appendices A-5 and A-6 of this

+charter.

+Social Studies and Science CAASPP assessment results Principal

+instruction will be embedded in Teacher created assessments.
+1

+Literacy and/or math instruction

+through the use of thematically

+integrated, standards-based

+Understanding by Design (UbD)

+units.
+Additional information can

+be found previously in Element A,

+as well as Appendix A-7 of this

+charter.

+Arts will be integrated into the Course schedules.
 Principal

+Humanities block, and or

+Enrichment courses.
+Additional

+information can be found

+previously in Element A, as well

+as Appendix A-7 of this charter.

+All students will have an Course schedules.
+Principal

+opportunity to learn about 5 th Grade Physical Fitness

+different methods of exercise Results.

+including team and individual

+sports.

 Rocketship teachers will be Report cards.
 Principal

 trained on the Rocketship Core

 Values and evaluate students

-against those values.